ropensci-review-tools/pkgsimil/README.md

 # pkgsimil

 Similarity metrics between R packages, functions, or any code, based on similarity of code, documentation, or both.
-Currently implements the following metrics:

-- `pkgsimil_similar_pkgs ()` to measure similarity based on Large
-  Language Model (LLM) embeddings.

 If the package has not yet been installed, the following line needs to be run: